Sunday, August 20, 2017

 Symbol of Peace

-Haunting statue of Mother and Baby as time stands still!
+Haunting image of Mother and Baby

 Please have a look at the video below to see more of the Nagasaki Peace Park: